 Downtown Langley (City of Langley).
 About 18 walkable storefront blocks.
 There’s a wasteland along the northern perimeter, and too much traffic, but Downtown Langley is notable for choice and affordability in housing as well as an attractive (if undersized) core.
 The City is working to expand the core’s “realm of influence.”
 76/100.

 Downtown Port Coquitlam (City of Port Coquitlam).
 About 12 walkable storefront blocks.
-A strong community feeling; aggressive construction of new medium-density housing in and adjacent to the core; retail services, public amenities and recreation.
+A strong community feeling; newish medium-density housing in and adjacent to the core; retail services, public amenities and recreation.
 75.5/100.